dfandrich/testclutch/README.md

 simpler.
 See [metadata](metadata.md) for a list of standard mandatory and some optional metadata types.

+## Compatibility

+Test Clutch is in rapid development and no guarantees of compatibility with future or previous versions is currently being made.
+Contact the developers if you would like to propose an API be stabilized.
+The first one is likely to be the test log parsing API.

 ## Future Work

 Having a database filled with test run information opens up a range of